 Among information on games like Pokémon Legends: ZA, Metroid Prime 4: Beyond, and Marvel Cosmic Invasion, the section on virtual software cards, which lasts just over two minutes, may have been overlooked.
 However, this section could contain not only an innovation, but also real added value for Nintendo Switch 2 owners.

 The idea is initially simple: to simplify the handling of pure download games.
-The system is scheduled to be available on the current Switch models from the end of April and then, of course, also on the Nintendo Switch 2.
-All downloaded games will be stored on the systems as "virtual software cards" – as if you were inserting a cartridge into the slot, only without the physical part.
+The system is to be available from the end of April on the current Switch models and then, of course, also on the Nintendo Switch 2.
+All downloaded games will be stored on the systems as “virtual software cards” – just as if you were inserting a cartridge into the slot, but without the physical part.
 The games can then be played on as well as a It can be transferred to another Switch console or even loaned to family members for up to two weeks.
 However, the game will then no longer be available on the original console.
 In this case, transferring really means transferring the game—you temporarily hand it over to someone else or use it on another console yourself.

 To help you understand what it's all about, here's Nintendo's two-and-a-half-minute video about the virtual software cards: